Nowy Korczyn: History

+Early history

 In the Middle Ages, Nowy Korczyn was a trade village, located on a junction of busy merchant roads from Kraków to Kievan Rus', and from Kosice to Sandomierz.
 To distinguish it from the nearby village of Korczyn (now known as Stary Korczyn, Old Korczyn), Prince Boleslaus V the Chaste named the town Nowe Miasto Korczyn (New Town Korczyn), when he granted it Magdeburg rights (1258).
-In 1257, when the Prince stayed here with his wife Kinga of Poland, the pious couple decided to found a Franciscan abbey in Nowy Korczyn.
+In 1257, when the Duke stayed here with his wife Kinga of Poland, the pious couple decided to found a Franciscan abbey in Nowy Korczyn.
 The town quickly developed, due to its location, and proximity both to the Vistula waterway and the city of Kraków, where local princes resided during the fragmentation of Poland (see History of Poland during the Piast dynasty).
 It had a wooden castle, which, together with the town, was burned by the Rus warriors in 1300.
-New, stone castle was built here in the 1350s by King Kazimierz Wielki, and it quickly emerged as one of the major royal residences in Poland.
+New, stone castle was built here in the 1350s by King Casimir III the Great, and it quickly emerged as one of the major royal residences in Poland.
 A defensive wall was built around Nowy Korczyn, furthermore the town was protected by a man-made lake Czartoria.

 Since Nowy Korczyn is located in the center of Lesser Poland, the town was frequently visited by Polish rulers.
-It was an important political and judicial center of the province, here Lesser Poland’s szlachta organized its meetings.
+It was an important political and judicial center of the province, here Lesser Poland's szlachta organized its meetings.
 In 1404, King Władysław Jagiełło called such a meeting, to discuss new taxes, needed for the planned purchase of the Dobrzyń Land from the Teutonic Knights.
 In 1438, also in Korczyn, the szlachta convened to discuss whether King Jagiełło should accept the Bohemian crown.
 On April 25 of the same year, powerful Cardinal Zbigniew Oleśnicki, who opposed Polish alliance with Czech Hussites, called a Confederation here.
 In 1439, Polish supporters of the Hussites gathered near Nowy Korczyn, under Spytek of Melsztyn.
 On 4 May 1439 the royal army under Oleśnicki defeated the Hussites in the Battle of Grotniki.

 In the 15th century, several important meetings and events took place at the Nowy Korczyn castle.
 In 1461, King Casimir IV Jagiellon hosted here envoys of George of Poděbrady, the Crimean Khanate, and the Margraviate of Brandenburg, and in 1465, szlachta of both Lesser and Greater Poland gathered here to discuss finances needed to end the Thirteen Years' War.
 In 1470, Casimir IV Jagiellon met at the Nowy Korczyn castle with papal legate and envoy of Emperor Frederick III.
 On 9 October 1479 Martin Truchseß von Wetzhausen, Grand Master of the Teutonic Knights, paid homage to the Polish king at Nowy Korczyn.